IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/DynamodbOverCloudwatch/README.md

    disabled.
 After it is validated, it appears in the Configure Universal Connector page.

-## Configuring the dynamodb filters in Guardium Insights
+## Configuring the dynamodb filters in Guardium Data Security Center

 Depending on your environment, see the instructions for configuring the DynamoDB filters in one of the following locations,

-* Guardium Insights SaaS, follow [this guide](https://github.com/IBM/universal-connectors/blob/main/docs/Guardium%20Insights/SaaS_1.0/UC_Configuration_GI.md).
+* Guardium Data Security Center SaaS, follow [this guide](https://github.com/IBM/universal-connectors/blob/main/docs/Guardium%20Insights/SaaS_1.0/UC_Configuration_GI.md).
-* Guardium Insights on-premises, follow [this guide](https://github.com/IBM/universal-connectors/blob/main/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md).
+* Guardium Data Security Center on-premises, follow [this guide](https://github.com/IBM/universal-connectors/blob/main/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md).

 In the input configuration section, refer to the CloudWatch_logs section.